geoadmin/tool-geocat/ManageAdminBoundaries/README.md

 * **Cantons** : `geocatch-subtpl-extent-kantonsgebiet-{ktnr}` where `ktnr` corresponds to the BFS canton number
 * **Countries** : `geocatch-subtpl-extent-landesgebiet-{code_iso}` where `code_iso` corresponds to the country ISO code (CH, FL)

-For now, there is no discrict boundaries in geocat.

 ---
 ### Requirements
 This script runs on python 3.
 Following packages are needed :